gp-wang/cadrouter/README.md

 # cadrouter
+Course project for ECE556 - Design Automation of Digital Systems, at University of Wisconsin-Madison

-cad router: maze router with A-star heuristic and global routing framework
+Implemented maze router with A-star heuristic and global routing framework

-rev1: implemented the cad router in ANSI C
+rev1: implemented the cad router in ANSI C, with self-implemented ADT such as Linked List, priority queue, merge sort.

-rev2: migrated the implementation to C++ with STL
+rev2: migrated the implementation to C++ with STL APIs